|

 Legolas paused in the doorway of the solar.

-grinding herbs for all she was worth.
-So small, but so determined.
+to himwas grinding herbs for all she was worth.

-The elfs heart filled with tenderness.
-Gently, he took the
+with tenderness.
+Gently, he took the pestle and mortar from her

-pestle and mortar from her hands, wrapped his arms around her,
+hands, wrapped his arms around her, and hugged her tightly.

-What in Middle Earth did Master Dínendal say to
+What in Middle-earth did Master Dínendal say to

 you? she mumbled against his chest.

-I will not last the day?
+as though I will not last the day?

 I am just happy, melmenya.
 He released her, giving